 Ursula Martin joined the University of Oxford as Professor of Computer Science in 2014.
 She holds an EPSRC Established Career Fellowship.
 Prior to this she held a chair of Computer Science in the School of Electronic Engineering and Computer Science at Queen Mary University of London.

 At Queen Mary she was Vice-Principal for Science and Engineering (2005-2009), and Director of the impactQM project (2009-2012).
 She served on the U K Defence Science Advisory Council, on the 2001 and 2008 UK HEFCE RAE panel for Computer Science, and was a SICSA distinguished visitor at the University of Edinburgh for 2012-13.
 She has previously held appointments at the University of St Andrews (the first female professor in any discipline since its foundation in 1411), Royal Holloway University of London, Manchester and Urbana Champaign.
 She holds an MA in Mathematics from Cambridge and a PhD in Mathematics from Warwick.
 She was appointed a Commander of the Order of the British Empire in January 2012.
+She is involved in many activities for women in science, and currently serves on the Royal Society's Diversity Committee.

 Hardy‚ Littlewood and polymath